 The course comes with videos which will open your eyes and are complemented by an easy to read PDF.

-You can get both by cklicking on the button or the image.
+You can get both by cklicking on the button above, right under the video.

 The latissimus dorsi muscle is a real no brainer as it is so big that it is nearly impossible to miss it.